yileiCao/capstone/README.md

   <h3>AWS EMR</h3>
   <p>Amazon EMR offers the expandable low-configuration service as an easier alternative to running in-house cluster computing.
 With Amazon EMR, I don't need to maintain Hadoop Cluster.
 Apache Spark and Apache Zeppelin are pre-configured in the EMR cluster as well.</p>
   <h3>Star Schema</h3>
-  <p>The data is this dataset is well-structured.
+  <p>The data in this dataset is well-structured.
 With star schema, this database can be used to cope with different queries without changing schema structure.</p>

 <h2>Table preprocess steps</h2>